 - Validate coatings on ENIG circuit boards

 A manufacturer needed a way to ensure the protection of their circuit boards.
-As the core of any electronic assembly, circuit boards are highly sensitive to threats that cause damage and failure such as moisture, extreme temperature and contaminants.
-To address this issue, manufacturers apply conformal coating to the circuit board for protection.
+As the core of any electronic assembly, circuit boards are highly sensitive to threats that cause damage and failure, such as moisture, extreme temperature, and contaminants.
+To address this issue, manufacturers apply a conformal coating to the circuit board for protection.
 By conforming to the typography of the circuit board, this coating protects the piece from these environmental threats.

-If the surface of the board and components are not chemically compatible with the Parylene coating deposited over the assembly, there will likely be delamination (where the coating pulls away from the board), orange peel defects (where the coating becomes textured and inconsistent), and other failures of the coating to protect the board.
-When the conformal coating fails then it can lead to dendritic growth on the board and other corrosions that inevitably result in shorts and board failures.
+Suppose the surface of the board and components are not chemically compatible with the Parylene coating deposited over the assembly.
+In that case, there will likely be delamination (where the coating pulls away from the board), orange peel defects (where the coating becomes textured and inconsistent), and other failures of the coating to protect the board.
+When the conformal coating fails, it can lead to dendritic growth on the board and other corrosions that inevitably result in shorts and board failures.

 This manufacturer encountered challenges in creating a successful bond between the conformal coating and the circuit boards.
-Brighton Science was able to guide them through setting up a plasma treatment system that would activate the surfaces of their boards immediately before coating.
+Brighton Science guided them through setting up a plasma treatment system that would activate the surfaces of their boards immediately before coating.
 A board that appears to be clean is likely not ready to be bonded to.
-The chemical composition of the top few molecular layers must be controlled with precision and an understanding of what substances must be present, what is immaterial to adhesion and what is detrimental to it.
+The chemical composition of the top few molecular layers must be controlled with precision and an understanding of what substances must be present, what is immaterial to adhesion, and what is detrimental to it.
 Plasma treatment is a powerful way to create a surface that is ready for bonding.
-To get the most out of these treatments, measurements of the surface quality before and after treatment is vital.
+To get the most out of these treatments, measurements of the surface quality before and after treatment are vital.

-Brighton Science's biggest contribution to this manufacturer was providing them ongoing data-collection through an in-line automated inspection system that instantly verified that the plasma treatment worked every time.
+Brighton Science's biggest contribution to this manufacturer was providing them with ongoing data collection through an in-line automated inspection system that instantly verified that the plasma treatment worked every time.
 There was no longer any doubt that the coatings would stick uniformly and the electronic devices would be guaranteed to succeed.
-Scrap was dramatically reduced and output was dramatically increased.
+Scrap was dramatically reduced, and output was dramatically increased.

 Film and Flexible Packaging Manufacturers Need an Objective Surface Quality Measurement

-Adhering on film and flexible packaging—whether it’s coating, lamination, metallization, print—can be challenging as the materials generally have very low surface energy, which is difficult to adhere to.
+Adhering to film and flexible packaging—whether it’s a coating, lamination, metallization, or print—can be challenging as the materials generally have very low surface energy, which is difficult to adhere to.
 So, manufacturers must increase the surface energy through treatments such as corona and flame treatment.

-Monitoring these processes can be frustrating at best with traditional techniques like dyne inks, since they are inconsistent, subjective and will only catch a small fraction of defects - an unacceptable track record.
+Monitoring these processes can be frustrating at best with traditional techniques like dyne inks since they are inconsistent and subjective and will only catch a small fraction of defects - an unacceptable track record.
 Ensuring a fully optimized and validated surface preparation process is crucial for successful adhesion to polymer films.